 What is the DISC Profile Test?

-The DISC personality test is a self-assessment that analyses a person's behaviour and how they prefer to interact with others.
+The DISC profile test is a self-assessment that analyses a person's behaviour and how they prefer to interact with others.
 DISC assessments are based on the behavioural theories of Carl G Jung and William Moulton Marston.

 DISC assessments are practical, easy to interpret, quick to implement, and used by thousands of organisations all over the world.
 Managers and employees quickly adapt to DISC and use it easily in their day to day interactions.
 A DISC leadership test provides unique insights into leaders natural style and development areas.

 DISC profile test vs. other personality tests